itsdesignyourlife/back-end/README.md

 username | string | yes | must be unique
 password | string | yes | must be unique

-A successful login request will result in a `[201]` status code and will return something similar to the following:
+A successful register request will result in a `[201]` status code and will return something similar to the following:
 ```javascript
     {
     "user": {